TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://arstechnica.com/science/2022/03/rocket-report-russia-responds-to-western-sanctions-uk-spaceport-moves-ahead/" >🔗</a> **[Arstechnica]** Rocket Report: Russia responds to Western sanctions, UK spaceport moves ahead
 - <a href="https://spacenews.com/with-soyuz-off-the-table-oneweb-back-in-the-mix/" >🔗</a> **[SpaceNews]** With Soyuz off the table, OneWeb back in the mix
 - <a href="https://spacenews.com/air-force-secretary-were-worried-about-russia-but-china-is-a-bigger-strategic-threat/" >🔗</a> **[SpaceNews]** Air Force Secretary: We’re worried about Russia but China is a bigger strategic threat
 - <a href="https://spacenews.com/u-s-air-force-sees-no-impact-from-russias-decision-to-cut-off-supply-of-rocket-engines/" >🔗</a> **[SpaceNews]** U.S. Air Force sees no impact from Russia’s decision to cut off supply of rocket engines
 - <a href="http://www.nasa.gov/press-release/nasa-to-share-tools-resources-at-upcoming-agriculture-conference" >🔗</a> **[NASA]** NASA to Share Tools, Resources at Upcoming Agriculture Conference
-- <a href="https://spacenews.com/kendall-space-order-of-battle-a-top-priority-in-u-s-defense-budget-and-strategy/" >🔗</a> **[SpaceNews]** Kendall: Space ‘order of battle’ a top priority in U.S. defense budget and strategy

 ### Launch-related News 🚀